Madis0/OneBar/README.md

 ### FAQ

+**Q: Why do I have to download Cloth Config API separately?**

+A: Because it's big, gets updated a lot and you probably have a mod or two that requires it anyway.
+If one of your mods already bundles it, you don't have to download it at all :)

 **Q: Forge support?**

 A: No. Feel free to fork according to the license or [check out my resource pack that inspired this](https://www.curseforge.com/minecraft/texture-packs/material-design-hud).

 **Q: Backports?**

 A: No, Cloth Config isn't cross-compatible and I don't suggest using old versions anyway.

 **Q: Snapshots?**

 A: Somewhat.
 It probably runs, but config will crash.
 You've been warned!